chanzer0/NBA-DFS-Tools/README.md

         ![Contest structure input](readme_images/contest_structure_input.png)

     - Additionally, you may opt to upload lineups from a file rather than have them randomly generated/simulated.
 To specify this option, you will add `file` as a flag in your command like so: `python .\main.py <site> sim cid file 10000`.
+You must have an input file called `tournament_lineups.csv` in the base input directory.
 This allows you to upload specifically-tailored lineups that you feel are more representative of your contest than the ones generated.
 It also has the added benefit of being much faster than generating lineups.
+For example, you may take the output of the `opto` process, and rename the file to `tournament_lineups.csv`, and use those as your input for the `sim` process.
 - `sd` for running showdown crunches, with or without randomness

 `<num_lineups>` is the number of lineups you want to generate when using the `opto` process.